Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.4/README.md

 >
 > ```bash
 >         Traceback (most recent call last):
->           Fileusr/lib/python3.8/site-packages/tavern/schemas/files.py", line 106, in verify_generic
+>           File "/usr/lib/python3.8/site-packages/tavern/schemas/files.py", line 106, in verify_generic
 >             verifier.validate()
->           Fileusr/lib/python3.8/site-packages/pykwalify/core.py", line 166, in validate
+>           File "/usr/lib/python3.8/site-packages/pykwalify/core.py", line 166, in validate
 >             raise SchemaError(u"Schema validation failed:\n - {error_msg}.".format(
 >         pykwalify.errors.SchemaError: <SchemaError: error code 2: Schema validation failed:
 >          - Key 'Locked' was not defined.
-Path:Components/0'.
+Path: '/Components/0'.
 >          - Key 'Locked' was not defined.
-Path:Components/5'.
+Path: '/Components/5'.
 >          - Key 'Locked' was not defined.
-Path:Components/6'.
+Path: '/Components/6'.
 >          - Key 'Locked' was not defined.
-Path:Components/7'.
+Path: '/Components/7'.
 >          - Key 'Locked' was not defined.
-Path:Components/8'.
+Path: '/Components/8'.
 >          - Key 'Locked' was not defined.
-Path:Components/9'.
+Path: '/Components/9'.
 >          - Key 'Locked' was not defined.
-Path:Components/10'.
+Path: '/Components/10'.
 >          - Key 'Locked' was not defined.
-Path:Components/11'.
+Path: '/Components/11'.
 >          - Key 'Locked' was not defined.
-Path:Components/12'.: Path: '/'>
+Path: '/Components/12'.: Path: '/'>
 > ```
 >
 > Failures of these tests due to locked components as shown above can be safely